haicheviet/personal-space/site/content/posts/machine-learning-inference-on-industry-standard/index.en.md

 ![Feature Store](feature-store.webp "Feature Store")

 Our project will use redis as backend to store data and serve if the prediction for specific text is already made.
-You can extend our class base Backend in the [Project Template](https://github.com/haicheviet/blog-code/blob/main/machine-learning-inference-on-industry-standard/app/feature_store/backends/__init__.py) and can be esasy replace with new data store.
+You can extend our class base Backend and can be esasy replace with new data store.

 We will discuss feature store in this following code snipet